 Detentions at All Saints' Academy are centralised and supervised by members of staff supported by SLT and Progress Leaders.
 Depending on the level of detention, what it was issued for and the student's behaviour within detention may influence the duration and location.
-Although detentions are centralised, staff who have set sanctions are encouraged to discuss behaviour during the subsequent detention.
-If staff wish to speak with a student about the behaviour displayed, they are able to remove the student from the detention room quietly.
+Although detentions are centralised, staff who have set consequences are expected to discuss behaviour during the subsequent detention.
+When staff wish to speak with a student about the behaviour displayed, they can remove the student from the detention room quietly.
 These conversations will help develop relationships and will support a more positive environment.
 Detentions are set for the end of the day.
-Poor behaviour during any detention will result in extra time being added to the detention or the sanction being escalated to a Principal's Detention for two hours held on each Friday, or a day in Reflection.
+Poor behaviour during any detention will result in extra time being added to the detention or the consequence being escalated to a Principal's Detention for 90 minutes held on each Wednesday and Friday.